nirvansarju/530_frontend/README.md

 # Django/React Site Frontend
-the site can be visited below: https://term-project-2e367.firebaseapp.com/
+the site can be visited here:
+https://term-project-2e367.firebaseapp.com/